Colton Underwood Asks ‘Bachelor’ Fans To Stop Bashing Tayshia Adams & Kirpa Sudick Online

 Bachelor fans are lashing out at two contestants after this week’s dramatic episode of the ABC reality show.
 After Colton Underwood received warnings from now-eliminated contestants Sydney, Demi, and Katie that some of the women aren’t on the show for the right reasons, he turned to frontrunner Tayshia Adams, who was more than willing to give him her side of the scoop.

-Tayshia threw Cassie Randolph and Caelynn Miller-Keyes under the bus, telling Colton, “They’re already talking about being the next Bachelorette, ” and adding that the two women said they didn’t think they would be ready for an engagement at the end of The Bachelor.
+She also added that the two women said they didn’t think they would be ready for an engagement at the end of The Bachelor.

 After Colton later confronted Caelynn about the story, she told Cassie about it and then faced off with Tayshia.
 In a heated exchange, Tayshia later admitted that the other women came to the “conclusion” that Cassie and Caelynn weren’t ready for a proposal.

-“To be quite honest the only two people that acted defensively… and were worried about (Katie’s) conversation were you and Cassie,” Tayshia told Caelynn per USA Today.
+“To be quite honest the only two people that acted defensively… and were worried about (Katie’s) conversation were you and Cassie,” Tayshia told Caelynn, per USA Today.

 While Tayshia’s pal Kirpa Sudick backed her side of the story, Colton Underwood later noted the whole things was a “she said, she said.”

 After the episode aired, outraged Bachelor fans began bashing Tayshia Adams and Kirpa Sudick via comments on their social media pages.
-The ABC reality stars were called names like “psychotic” and “catty,” with one viewer slamming the duo with, “I hope u boil in that put you just stirred.”
+The ABC reality stars were called names like “psychotic” and “catty.”

 After one concerned fan alerted Colton Underwood to the social media drama, The Bachelor star took to Twitter to ask viewers to stop the online hate against Tayshia and Kirpa.